 Meet our Current Board of Directors and others serving GLCKCSC

-Secretary / Breeder Referral / Webmistress – Jennifer Lee
+Vice President/ Breeder Referral / Web & Media – Jennifer Lee

 The Lee family inherited their first cavalier from a breeder friend years ago.
 Jennifer became interested in breeding and showing in AKC Conformation classes and found a mentor in Brenda.
 Jennifer joined the Great Lakes CKCSC Club in 2014.
 She began helping with flyers and graphic design related projects within the club.
+She has made many wonderful friends within the Great Lakes CKCS Club.
 In 2014 the Lee family became a foster home for Cavalier Rescue USA.
 In 2015, Jennifer was blessed with the opportunity to combine her love of cavaliers, photography & design and began to reconstruct the Great Lakes CKCSC website that was launched in 2016.
+In 2017 she began serving as the club Secretary, and continues to serve as the Breeder Referral and Webmistress.

 Director – Kari Selinger